AcidicNic/nicc.io_react_boilerplate/README.md

 ---

-# How to help / Things that can be easily changed
+# How to help / more info

 hit me up with any suggestions